Sign In Forgot Password

 Dear Stanton Community,

 Thank G-d in recent weeks we have been welcoming back Israeli hostages returning from Gaza.
-Israeli citizens, among them Americans, are still hostages in Gaza.
+Israeli citizens are still hostages in Gaza.
 You can find information on them and on their families' efforts to release them here.
 Over 1,800 Israelis are dead with many more wounded.
-There are also innocent civilians caught in the line of fire in Gaza and Lebanon.

 This has been an unprecedented and the most deadly attack on Israel in a generation.
 We must take action!